pubnub/arduino/README.md

 Send a message (assumed to be well-formed JSON) to a given channel.

-Returns `NULL` in case of error, instead a pointer to an instance of `Client`-compatible class that you can use to read the reply to the publish command.
-If you don't care about it, call ``client->stop()`` right away.
+Returns `NULL` in case of error, otherwise a pointer to an instance of `Client`-compatible class that you can use to read the response to the publish command.
+If you don't care about the response, call ``client->stop()`` right away.

 Since v2.1.0, if Pubnub responds with a HTTP status code indicating a failure, this will not return `NULL`.
-Of course, `NULL` will still be returned for other errors, like, DNS failure, network failure, etc.
-If you care, you should check the HTTP status code class, like:
+Of course, `NULL` will still be returned for other errors, mostly networking errors like DNS failure, connection failure, etc.  If you care, you should check the HTTP status code class, like:

     if (PubNub.get_last_http_status_code_class() != PubNub::http_scc_success) {
         Serial.print("Got HTTP status code error from PubNub, class: ");